Maitreya School is a free school benefiting impoverished children from Bodhgaya and neighbouring villages.

 Origins and growth

 Started in April 2012 with an initial intake of 62 children, the school has successfully added a new class each year.
-In 2017, during this sixth year, we have a total of 217 students with nine classes ranging from Lower Kindergarten to Class 6, completing the classes of Indian primary school.
+In 2018, during this seventh year, we have a total of 241 students (121 girls, 120 boys) with nine classes ranging from Lower Kindergarten to Class 7, completing the classes of Indian primary school.

 The school currently employs ten full-time teachers including a principal.
 The main language medium for the school is English.